 Chances are you’ve probably heard of auto accident claims or know of someone who’s been involved in one.
 With more and more people on the road, motor vehicle accidents are getting increasingly common.
 To reduce the risk of a vehicle accident happening on your premises or involving your drivers, take cautionary steps such as running a driver’s history report on all your employees prior to hiring, and if you own a food services business, refusing to pay an incentive to your drivers for delivering food faster to the customer.

 One thing that’s consistently a top concern for businesses is fire.
 Insurance provides varying degrees of relief to business owners whose property has been affected by a fire.
 The average cost of a fire claim is $35,000, with 10% of small business owners being affected.
 Check your policy to see if the claims settlement is replacement cost to cover items lost in the fire or whether it’s actual cash value.
-Read our blog post for more information on how to prepare your business and employees for a fire.
+Read our blog post for more information on fire prevention plan for small businesses.

 Product liability refers to the liability of any or all parties along the manufacturing chain of a specific product, for damage caused by that product.
 Typically, products liability doesn’t depend on the degree of carefulness by the defendant and as a result, product liability cases can often be complex.
 As a starting point, check your insurance policy to see if you’re covered and if you’re not covered, consider getting the right protection for your business.